leventelist/ham_hat/README.md

  * Ublox MAX-8 GPS receiver for position and time synchronization
  * Inductive audio couplers to minimize GND loops.
 Up to 4kHz.
  * PWM controlled cooling fan
- * PTT from the PI
+ * GPIO controlled PTT from the PI
+ * GPIO controlled CW key from the PI
  * RTC

 GPS antenna is not integrated in the device, so an external antenna connector is